 Now let’s understand the forward integration.
 As you saw earlier, that backwards means a company acquires those companies who provide the raw materials for manufacturing products.

 In this case, forward means one company acquires the distributions or sales channel for a move forward.
 In the supply chain system, you already saw how supply management processes go on.
-If you have any doubt then check-in depth of the vertical integration process.
+If you have any doubt then you can check our other blog on vertical and horizontal integration.